Kalaupapa, Hawaii: The Kalaupapa Trail

 The 3.5 mi Kalaupapa Pali Trail is the only land access into Kalaupapa.
 The trail consists of 26 switchbacks with a 2000 ft elevation change over the course of the trail.
 The National Park Service describes the hike as extremely strenuous due to the steep, uneven surfaces and varied trail conditions.

 Trail access

 Use of the trail is restricted since it lies within Kalawao County, which is administered by the Hawaii State Department of Health.
-For the general public, permits to enter Kalawao County can only by obtained by purchasing a tour from a tour operator.
+For the general public, permits to enter Kalawao County can only be obtained by purchasing a tour from a tour operator.
 Historically, tour operators have offered both mule ride and hiking options.
 However, mule rides were interrupted in 2018 due to a lease dispute between the trailhead landowner and the tour operator.
 The trail was closed later that year due to a landslide, and before the trail reopened in 2020, all tours were suspended due to the COVID-19 pandemic.
-Tours have not yet resumed, so the trail has effectively been closed to the general public since 2018, although it is still being used by residents and workers.
+Twice-weekly tours resumed in July 2026.